8n8/bigwebthing/README.md

         Auth code to sign
             1 byte: 0
             32 bytes: random

+All messages should be prefixed by a 2-byte little-endian length.

+All these messages between client and server are encrypted with TLS.

+All the servers run on port 53745.

+Note that in practice, all these servers can be combined into a single server.

 1. A billing server for buying billing certificates.
-This provides a TCP server on port 53745 as follows:

 Client to server
     Get billing certificate